zayne-kirkham/stat386-projects/_posts/2022-08-04-How-To-Use-R-Markdown-in-Jekyll.md

 results.

-   While it is possible to simply copy and paste your code into your reports and blogs, R Markdown and Quarto provide a much cleaner and simpler alternative by letting you perform your analysis directly in the report file.
+   While it is possible to simply copy and paste your code into your reports and blogs, R Markdown provides a much cleaner and simpler alternative by letting you perform your analysis directly in the report file.
 When these documents are rendered, the code is evaluated and included in the report, according to the parameters you set in the